cdhogan/DFT-basics/3_CO/4_dissociation/README.md

   5. Extract fitting parameters and import them into a molecular dynamics code...or better, use Avogadro to run a simple MD simulation of C-O binding.
 Compare the bond distance with that found in DFT.

 ## Bibliography
+1. Morse potential at Wikipedia.
+[Link](https://en.wikipedia.org/wiki/Morse_potential)
-1. Insights into Current Limitations of Density Functional Theory, Aron J. Cohen, Paula Mori-Sánchez, and Weitao Yang.
+2. Insights into Current Limitations of Density Functional Theory, Aron J. Cohen, Paula Mori-Sánchez, and Weitao Yang.
 Science (2008) Vol 321, Issue 5890 pp. 792-794.
 [Link](https://doi.org/10.1126/science.1158722)